As you probably already know, getting the silent treatment from someone that you care about is a painful ordeal.

-Sometimes, the completeness of your goals is postponed by those who fail to respond to your inquiries.
-You might be looking for some help at work, or waiting on a friend to respond in order to make an accurate reservation at a restaurant.
+The progression of your goals can even be postponed by those who fail to respond to your inquiries in time.
 The silent treatment seems to be most painful when you depend on the person ignoring you in some form.
-It seems that they’re aware of having what you desire, and act to make you wait for it.
+It seems that they’re aware of having what you desire, only to go on to make you wait for it.

 This article is about managing the act of receiving the silent treatment.

 General approaches which can be utilized notwithstanding whether the silent treatment you receive is backed by emotion, or a simple state of being busy, will be presented below.

 Specifically, the guiding principles of eliciting a quicker response, not upsetting those ignoring you, and dissuading future bouts of the silent treatment will govern the words you read below.
 Here’s what you can do:

 People respond to you when they have an incentive for doing so.
 As if it is a direct correlation, the more incentive there is to respond, the faster they will be sending their responses in.
 Analyze how much incentive you’re giving others to respond to your texts, emails, phone calls, and other requests for their attention.
 Are your requests simply aimed to benefit yourself or does the person you’re in contact with have an incentive of their own to reply?

 It may be difficult to always provide an incentive for others to respond, but you should try to do so with every piece of communication you send out.
 If you’re consistently asking for things and not offering any incentive in return, you should re-evaluate your habits of doing so.

 Put an end to any selfish tendencies you have when communicating with others, and always think of communication as a two-way trade of information, favors, or other forms of value.